emberjs/website/source/blog/2018-07-16-ember-3-3-released.md

 responsive: true
 ---

 Today the Ember project is releasing version 3.3.0 of Ember.js, Ember Data, and Ember CLI.
-We know, 3.2 seems like it just came out yesterday!
-However, we are really continuing 3.3 today because Ember.js had already completed a beta cycle, so we're catching ember-data & ember-cli up with Ember.
+While ember-data and ember-cli only released recently, Ember.js released 3.2 over six weeks ago.
+Releasing 3.3 ensures that Ember.js does not have an excessively long time between releases.

 This release kicks off the 3.4 beta cycle for all sub-projects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.